Singapore Life Church: History

 In October 1950, the English Worship Service was established by Rev. Timothy Tow Siang Hui.
 More than 100 members attended the evening services at the church’s main sanctuary.

-In 1955, the church’s session court resolved to split the church into three congregations, namely, “Teck Khah” (Singapore Life Church), “Newton” (the present-day Newton Life Church) and the “English Service” (now the Life Bible-Presbyterian Church).
+In 1955, the church’s session court resolved to split the church into three congregations, namely, Teck Khah (Singapore Life Church), Newton (the present-day Newton Life Church) and the English Service (now the Life Bible-Presbyterian Church).
 A vote was cast and the results were 332, 107 and 129, respectively.

 In 1956, the church rented a plot of land at Changi 10th Milestone to spread the Gospel.
 It was called the Changi Outreach Station.
 Three years later, the Yok See School and its affiliated kindergarten on Prinsep Street were relocated to its new campus in Newton.
-In October 1962, the “English Service” congregation, constituted as Life Bible-Presbyterian Church in 1955, moved to Newton (Gilstead Road).
+In October 1962, the English Service congregation, constituted as Life Bible-Presbyterian Church in 1955, moved to Gilstead Road in Newton.

 In 1969, the church’s session court decided to rebuild the 40-year-old church on Prinsep Street.
 On 30 March 1975, the foundation stone for the new building was laid by Rev. Stephen C.K.
 Tan, the Moderator of the Synod of the Presbyterian Church in Singapore.
-In December 1975, the church building was completed and renamed "Singapore Life Church”.
+In December 1975, the church building was completed and renamed as Singapore Life Church.
 It was dedicated by Rev. Paul Hsiu, Moderator of the Synod on 29 May 1977.